algolife-research/stochastic/doc/CASE_STUDIES.md

 ## 3. Process Music & Phasing (1960s)
 **Historical Context:** **Steve Reich** developed "Process Music," where audible processes determine the structure.
 In *Piano Phase*, two identical patterns play at slightly different speeds, slowly drifting out of phase to create complex, shifting rhythmic interplay.

-### Implementation in Phonon
+### Implementation in Stochastic
-In Phonon, **Distance = Time**.
+In Stochastic, **Distance = Time**.
 This allows for organic, non-grid-based phasing that is difficult to achieve in standard DAWs.

 **The "Reich" Phase:**
 1.  **The Loop:** Create a circular graph (Source -> Node A -> Node B -> Source).
 This creates a repeating loop.